iljoong/azure-waf-automation/README.md

 # WAF Automation

-This sample demonstrates how to configure App Gateway WAF Policy via Azure Function.
+This sample demonstrates how to develop a WAF automation service (i.e., controlling Azure WAF policy via Azure Functions) for protecting your web service from brute force attack.

 ![WAF automation](./waf-auto.png)

+This automation service assumes that attacker's IP is detected and triggered by SIEM tool, such as Splunk.
+Any detected IPs are blocked immediately and stored in DB.
+Blocked IPs removed after 15 minutes.

-## Setup test environment
+## Setup the environment

-> You need to prepare `user assigned identity` with right role assignment.
+> [Managed identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) and RBAC are used for securely accessing Azure resources.
+That is, accessing Azure Service Management API and SQL database with no secret and least privilege.
+You need to prepare `user assigned identity` with right role assignment.
 See [RBAC](./2_RBAC) folder.

-To setup test environment, run terraform script.
+To setup demo environment, run terraform script.
 See [terraform](./3_terraform) folder for more information.

 Terraform will provision and configure as followings: